-What type of lens Is used to correct short-sightedness?
+What type of lens is used to correct nearsightedness?

-The power of lenses that correct shortsightedness is measured in units called diopters (D).
-The lens powers on an eyeglass prescription for myopia always begin with a minus sign.
+The power of a lens that corrects myopia is measured in units called diopters (D).
+The lens powers on an spectacle prescription for myopia always begin with a minus sign.
 The higher the power number of the lens, the more myopia it corrects.

 For example, a -6.00 D lens corrects twice the amount of shortsightedness as a -3.00 D lens.

-High-index lenses typically are recommended for correcting shortsightedness greater than -3.00 diopters.
-These lenses are thinner and lighter than regular plastic lenses, making them more attractive and comfortable.
+High-index lenses are typically recommended for correcting shortsightedness greater than -3.00 diopters.
+They are thinner and lighter than regular plastic lenses, so they are more attractive and comfortable.

-Also, anti-reflective coating is highly recommended for lenses that correct shortsightedness.
-AR coating eliminates distracting reflections in the lenses, making them appear thinner and more attractive.
-Eliminating reflections also improves vision and comfort.
+Also, anti-reflective (AR) coating is highly recommended for lenses that correct shortsightedness.
+AR coating prevents distracting reflections in the lenses and improves vision and comfort.

-To determine the best vision correction options for your needs, schedule an eye exam with an eye doctor near you.
+To determine the best vision correction options for your needs, schedule an eye exam with an optician near you.